George R. Carter: Career

 In 1895 Carter returned to Hawaiʻi to become the cashier of C. Brewer & Co., where his father had been a senior partner from 1862 to 1874.
 From 1898 to 1902, he helped organize and manage the Hawaiian Trust Company, and was managing director of the Hawaiian Fertilizer Company.
 In addition, he served as a director for Bank of Hawaii, C. Brewer, and Alexander & Baldwin.

 Carter was elected to the Hawaii Territorial Senate from Oahu in 1901.
 While a territorial senator, he was sent to Washington as an unofficial agent to discuss territorial matters with President Theodore Roosevelt.
 Roosevelt eventually appointed him Secretary of the Territory in 1902, and then Territorial Governor in 1903, succeeding Sanford B. Dole who resigned to become a federal judge.

-In 1905, during Carter's administration, the current system of county governments was created; the five county governments (Oahu, Maui, Kauai, Hawaiʻi, and Kalawao) took effect on January 1, 1906.
+In 1905, during Carter's administration, the current system of county governments was created; the five county governments (Oahu, Maui, Kauaʻi, Hawaiʻi, and Kalawao) took effect on January 1, 1906.
 (Oahu County later became the City and County of Honolulu in 1909.)